 ADMX100X-EVB HDL project

 The EVAL-ADMX1001 and EVAL-ADMX1002 modules are ultra-low-distortion, low-noise signal generators.
 They support output frequencies up to 40 kHz when the digital pre-distortion (DPD) algorithm is disabled, and up to 20 kHz with DPD enabled while maintaining a typical total harmonic distortion (THD) of −130 dB at 1 kHz.
 The ADMX1001 includes a built-in acquisition channel that enables simultaneous generation and capture of differential signals, making it ideal for characterization and closed-loop evaluation of high-performance ADCs, audio converters, and precision sensing systems.
 The integrated DPD algorithm minimizes distortion typically introduced by DAC and amplifier stages, enabling the generation of extremely clean test signals for precision measurement applications.
 The ADMX1002 focuses solely on high-fidelity signal generation, providing a streamlined solution for setups where local signal acquisition is not required.
-Note that in the current HDL release, only the TX path is implemented and supported.

 Supported boards